jrtaloma/GuardianNewsApp/README.md

 The user can save an item from Formula 1, Tennis, Cycling and Share in Favorites by long clicking it, as well as for deleting it.

+Events with live commentary are highlighted in red.

 <img src="https://github.com/jrtaloma/GuardianNewsApp/blob/main/screens/homepage.jpg" width="200">